moorepants/learn-multibody-dynamics/sympy.rst

 ===============================

 SymPy expressions can be evaluated numerically in several ways.
-The ``.xreplace()`` method allows substitution of exact symbols or sub-expressions.
+The :external:py:meth:`~sympy.core.basic.Basic.xreplace` method allows substitution of exact symbols or sub-expressions.
 First create a dictionary that maps symbols, functions or sub-expressions to the replacements:

 .. jupyter-execute::